umerarif01/tup-nft-marketplace/README.md

 ![MetaMask RPC Import](pics/wallet.png)

-4. (Ctrl + Left Click) on url: http://localhost:3000 in the Terminal to open the website.
+4. (Ctrl + Left Click) on "url: http://localhost:3000" in the Terminal to open the website.

 ![localhost](pics/ss1.png)